 Stories of the “Intellectually Disabled”:

 An Investigation of Narratives Representing People with Intellectual Disabilities and Their Effects on Non-Disabled Adolescent Readers

-(Funded by the Academy of Finland and the University of Helsinki/Department of Modern Languages)
+(Earlier funded by the Academy of Finland and the University of Helsinki/Department of Modern Languages)

 Within the humanities, considerable scholarly attention has been given in recent years to the content of, motives behind, and social effects of the ways in which disabled individuals are represented in literature, film, visual arts and other artistic forms.
 The groundbreaking work by Mitchell and Snyder (2000: 49) demonstrated “that disability has been used throughout history as a crutch upon which literary narratives lean for their representational power, disruptive potential, and analytical insight.”
 This often has resulted in narratives that can have the effect of “sedimenting stigmatizing beliefs about people with disabilities” (24).
 At the same time, others (Shapiro 1993, L. Davis 2006) have argued that expressions of pity or sympathy for the disabled, including those represented in fiction, can reinforce, as Shapiro (1993: 24) puts it, the “tend[ency] to divide the world between the lucky and unlucky, between us and them.”
 Related to these concerns, autobiographical accounts of the disabled have been criticized, according to Couser (2002: 110-11), for “sentimentalizing” the plight of the disabled and for reinforcing the perceived undesirability of their condition.